Revisiting Friedmann-like cosmology with torsion: newest constraints from high-redshift observations: Methodology and results

-Focusing on the Case I, i.e., torsion term leads to accelerate the expansion without cosmological constant $\Lambda$ term.
-For the flat Case I, we obtain a lower Hubble constant $H_0=54.75^{+0.55}_{-0.48}$ $\Mpc$ and a higher matter density $\Omega_m=0.363^{+0.009}_{-0.008}$ constrained by high redshift quasars dataset.
+Focusing on Case I, i.e., the torsion term leads to the accelerated expansion of the Universe without cosmological constant $\Lambda$.
+For the flat Case I, we obtain a lower Hubble constant $H_0=54.75^{+0.55}_{-0.48}$ $\Mpc$ and a higher matter density $\Omega_m=0.363^{+0.009}_{-0.008}$ from high-redshift observational data.
 The left panel of the Fig. 3 shows the 1$\sigma$ and 2$\sigma$ contours for the parameters $H_0$ and $\Omega_m$.
-The central value of $H_0$ is in disagreement with the result inferred from Planck 2018 observation and local measurement by SH0ES collaboration.
+The best-fit value of $H_0$ is in disagreement with the result inferred from Planck 2018 observation and local measurement from SH0ES collaboration.
 This result is likely due to strong degeneracy between the Hubble constant and matter density.
-It is worth noting that the torsion parameter $\alpha$ has no extra degrees of freedom, and relates with the density of matter parameter, due to the normalization condition $\Omega_{m}+4\alpha-4\alpha^2=1$ in this case.
-Thus, we calculate $\alpha=0.198^{+0.004}_{-0.004}$, which is inconsistent with the previous works \cite{torsion1,torsion2,torsion3}.
-The previous works indicated that a small value of $\alpha$ is supported by observational data from Hubble parameter and SN Ia observations.
-However, these works also supported a lower matter density.
-In the frame work of non-flat Case I model, one can clearly see that the right panel of the Fig. 3 shows that the combination of quasars and BAO datasets only gives a stringent constraint on $H_0=56.81^{+0.490}_{-0.534}$ $\Mpc$ and $\Omega_m=0.358^{+0.008}_{-0.008}$, but $\Omega_k$ which do not give the converge MCMC chains.
-However, the central value of $\alpha=-0.017^{+0.033}_{-0.018}$ is perfectly consisted with the result by studied torsion effect on the primordial helium-4 abundance \cite{Kranas2019}, where a narrow interval for the $\alpha=-\lambda$ parameter was found $(-0.0058 <\lambda< +0.0194)$.
-The numerical results also can be found in Table 1.
+It is worth noting that the torsion parameter $\alpha$ has no extra degrees of freedom, and relates with the matter density parameter $\Omega_m$, due to the normalization condition $\Omega_{m}+4\alpha-4\alpha^2=1$ in this case.
+Thus, we obtain $\alpha=0.198^{+0.004}_{-0.004}$, which is inconsistent with the previous results indicating a small value of $\alpha$ supported by the low-redshift Hubble parameter and SN Ia observations \cite{torsion1,torsion2,torsion3}.
+In the framework of non-flat Case I model, one can clearly see that the right panel of the Fig. 3 shows that the combination of quasars and BAO datasets provides stringent constraints on $H_0=56.81^{+0.490}_{-0.534}$ $\Mpc$ and $\Omega_m=0.358^{+0.008}_{-0.008}$.
+More interestingly, the best-fit value of $\alpha=-0.017^{+0.033}_{-0.018}$ is perfectly consisted with the result by studying the torsion effect on the primordial helium-4 abundance \cite{Kranas2019}, where a narrow interval for the $\alpha=-\lambda$ parameter was found $(-0.0058 <\lambda< +0.0194)$.
+The numerical results can also be found in Table 1.